The duality structure gradient descent algorithm: analysis and applications to neural networks: Duality Structure Gradient Descent

-This is also a consequence of Proposition \ref{duality-product}.
-This concludes the example. \end{example} We now describe the DSGD algorithm (Algorithm \ref{algo:fingd}) and its corresponding convergence guarantee.
-In order to run this algorithm, the user specifies an objective function $f :\reals^n\to\reals$, a duality structure $\rho_w$, an initial point $w(1)$ and a step-size sequence $\epsilon(t)$.
-Note that as the example of the norm $\|\cdot\|_{\infty}$ shows, there may be multiple duality structures that can be chosen for a given Finsler structure.
-If this is the case, then any one of them can be chosen when running the algorithms, without affecting the convergence bounds.
-There are two main steps in the algorithm.
-In the first step (Line \ref{delta-def}), the we compute the duality map on the derivative at $w(t)$, resulting in an update direction $\Delta(t)$.
-Then in second step (Line \ref{w-def}) the next parameter $w(t+1)$ is obtained by taking a step in this direction.
+This concludes the example. \end{example} As the example of the norm $\|\cdot\|_{\infty}$ shows, there may be multiple duality structures that can be chosen for a family of norms.
+In this case, any one of them can be chosen without affecting the convergence bounds of the algorithms.

+Given the definition of duality structure, we can now explain the steps of the \textproc{dsgd} algorithm, shown in Algorithm \ref{algo:finsgd}.
+Each iteration of this algorithm uses an estimate $g(t)$ of the derivative.
+The algorithm computes the duality map on this estimate, and the result serves as the update direction.
+A step-size $\epsilon(t)$ determines how far to go in this direction.
+Note that for a trivial family of norms ($\|\cdot\|_w= \|\cdot\|_2$ for all $w$), the algorithm reduces to standard \textproc{sgd}.

+Our analysis seeks to bound the expected number of iterations until the algorithm generates an approximate stationary point for the function $f$, measured relative to the local norms.
+Formally, for $\gamma >0$ we define the stopping time $\tau$ as the first time the gradient has a norm less than or equal to $\gamma$:

+and the goal of our analysis is to find an upper bound for $\mathbb{E}[\tau]$.
+In our definition of $\tau$, the magnitude of the gradient is measured relative to the local norms $\|\cdot\|_{w(t)}$.
+This criterion for success is a standard notion in the literature of optimization on manifolds (see Theorem 4 of \citep{boumal2016globalrates}, and Theorem 2 of \citep{riemannian-svrg}.)
+Note that this stopping rule is not part of the algorithms described in this paper, but is an analytical tool to prove something about the behavior of the iterates generated by the algorithms.